 A common pest bird that is known to peck holes in wood or stucco in the spring (March-May).
-The males also drum in the spring to attract a mate, which is when the male bird pecks on metal surfaces which creates a noise similar to a machine gun going off.
+The Northern Flicker males also drum in the spring to attract a mate, which is when the male bird pecks on metal surfaces which creates a noise similar to a machine gun going off.
 Management strategies include repellants and trapping.
 Note trapping requires a permit from USFWS which we can assist with.

 These three birds are invasive, non-native birds that are not protected under the Migratory Bird Treaty Act.
 These three birds account for a majority of the pest bird problems in Colorado.
-Management strategies include, trapping, repellants, netting, and baiting.
+Management strategies include, trapping, repellents, netting, and baiting.

 A common range land rodent that is being encroached on by human development.
 In efforts to manage these rodents we can use baits, fumigants or traps.
 With fumigation, we have to provide a Fumigation Management Plan and with baiting we also need to check the Endangered Species Bulletin to make sure there are no restrictions, for the protection of other non-target species like the black-footed ferret or burrowing owl.

 Although rarely seen due to their nocturnal behavior they are extremely common in residential and agricultural areas.
-They become common pests when they break into attic areas or into chimneys to evade the cold weather or to have babies.
+Raccoons become common pests when they break into attic areas or into chimneys to evade the cold weather or to have babies.
 Management strategies include trapping and exclusion.
 All raccoons trapped will be relocated.

 Are known for their fowl smell and commonly raid chicken coops, or burrow under sidewalks, driveways, sheds or crawlspaces.
 Management strategies include trapping, one-way doors and exclusion.
 Due to state law, this is one species we are forced to euthanize upon capture.
 In attempt to not harm the animal we offer one-way doors which remove the skunks from the area without harming them.